MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/devgen-command-syntax.md

 `/instanceid <instance ID>` - unique instance ID to use when generating a device.

-`/parent <instance ID>` - parent device to enumerate device under.
+`/parent <device instance ID>` - parent device to enumerate device under.
 Only supported for software devices.
 Device is enumerated under HTREE\ROOT\0 by default.

 `/hardwareid <hardware ID>` - hardware ID to set on the generated device.
 More than one hardware ID can be set by using this parameter multiple times.